-the coding scheme for the four letter grades shown in Figure 3.12, we will combine two of these grades to form a three letter grading system.
+The key to understanding Huffman's algorithm is to realize that we can apply the process of "simplifying" the problem by combining two letters over and over again.
+That is, in order to find the coding scheme for the four letter grades shown in Figure 3.13, we will combine two of these grades to form a three letter grading system.
 To find a coding scheme for these three letters, we will again combine two of them to form a two letter grading system.
 Luckily, at this point we can stop because there is only one reasonable way to encode a pair of letter.
 We use a single 0 as the codeword for one letter and a single 1 for the other.